 Because of similar geographic distribution and symptoms, individuals with suspected Zika virus infections also should be evaluated and managed for possible dengue or chikungunya virus infection.

-Individuals infected with the Zika, chikungunya or dengue viruses should avoid mosquito bites during the first week of infection to prevent other mosquitoes from becoming infected and reducing the risk of local transmission by passing the viruses on to other individuals.
+Individuals infected with the Zika, chikungunya or dengue viruses should avoid mosquito bites during the first week to prevent other mosquitoes from becoming infected and reduce the risk of local transmission by passing the viruses on to other individuals.

-For the purpose of evaluating an infant for possible congenital Zika virus infection, microcephaly is defined as occipitofrontal circumference less than the third percentile, based on standard growth charts (e.g., Fenton, Olsen, CDC or WHO growth curves) for sex, age and gestational age at birth.
+To evaluate an infant for possible congenital Zika virus infection, microcephaly is defined as occipitofrontal circumference less than the third percentile, based on standard growth charts (e.g., Fenton, Olsen, CDC or WHO growth curves) for sex, age and gestational age at birth.
 For a diagnosis of microcephaly to be made, the occipitofrontal circumference should be disproportionately small in comparison with the length of the infant and not explained by other etiologies (e.g., other congenital disorders).
-If an infant’s occipitofrontal circumference is equal to or greater than the third percentile but is notably disproportionate to the length of the infant or if the infant has deficits that are related to the central nervous system, additional evaluation for Zika virus infection should be considered.
+If an infant's occipitofrontal circumference is equal to or greater than the third percentile but is notably disproportionate to the infant's length or if the infant has deficits related to the central nervous system, additional evaluation for Zika virus infection should be considered.

-For all infants with possible congenital Zika virus infection, evaluation should include10:
+For all infants with possible congenital Zika virus infection, evaluation should include (DHHS, 2015):

 For infants with microcephaly or intracranial calcifications detected prenatally or at birth whose mothers were possibly infected with the Zika virus during pregnancy, evaluation should include:

-Recommendations for long-term follow-up for infants with possible congenital Zika virus infection include10:
+Recommendations for long-term follow-up for infants with possible congenital Zika virus infection include (DHHS, 2015):

-For infants without microcephaly or intracranial calcifications detected prenatally or at birth whose mothers were possibly infected with the Zika virus during pregnancy, subsequent evaluation is dependent on results from maternal Zika virus testing.7
+For infants without microcephaly or intracranial calcifications detected prenatally or at birth whose mothers were possibly infected with the Zika virus during pregnancy, subsequent evaluation is dependent on results from maternal Zika virus testing (AAP, 2012).

 Severe disease requiring hospitalization is rare.
 Case-fatality rates are low.
-In the Americas Region, ZIKV is new and up until now has had a minimal geographic and demographic distribution.
+In the Americas Region, ZIKV is new and, up until now, has had a minimal geographic and demographic distribution.
 There is only recent evidence that it can cause death.
-However, sporadic cases have been reported of more serious manifestations and complications in individuals with pre-existing diseases or conditions causing death.
+However, sporadic cases of more serious manifestations and complications in individuals with pre-existing diseases or conditions causing death have been reported.

 Mosquitoes and their breeding sites pose a significant risk factor for Zika virus infection.
 Prevention and control rely on reducing mosquitoes through source reduction (removal and modification of breeding sites) and reducing contact between mosquitoes and humans.

-Individuals in areas of autochthonous transmission or when traveling to areas where mosquitoes carrying the Zika virus or other viruses are endemic should take measures to avoid mosquito bites.
-Measures include both personal preventative protections, as well as environmental control measures.
+Individuals in autochthonous transmission or when traveling to areas where mosquitoes carrying the Zika virus or other viruses are endemic should take measures to avoid mosquito bites.
+Measures include both personal preventative protections as well as environmental control measures.

-Environmental control measures to eliminate or control mosquitoes include12:
+Environmental control measures to eliminate or control mosquitoes include (CDC, 2015c):

 Special attention and help should be given to those who may not be able to protect themselves adequately, such as infants/young children, the sick or the elderly.

-The only way to prevent congenital Zika virus infection is to prevent maternal infection, either by avoiding areas where Zika virus transmission is ongoing or strictly following steps to avoid mosquito bites.
+The only way to prevent congenital Zika virus infection is to prevent maternal infection by avoiding areas where Zika virus transmission is ongoing or strictly following steps to avoid mosquito bites.

-If an individual has a Zika virus infection, it is imperative that other individuals be protected from acquiring the virus.
-Since the Zika virus can be found in the infected individual’s blood during the first week of infection, if a mosquito bites the infected individual the mosquito can then pass the Zika virus onto another individual by simply biting them.
-Individuals with Zika virus infection may reduce the spread of infection to others by following the same personal protective measures mentioned above to protect themselves from being bitten further by other mosquitoes and then those mosquitoes biting other individuals and so on and so on.
+If an individual has a Zika virus infection, other individuals must be protected from acquiring the virus.
+Since the Zika virus can be found in the infected individual's blood during the first week of infection, if a mosquito bites the infected individual, it can then pass the Zika virus onto another individual by simply biting them.
+Individuals with Zika virus infection may reduce the spread of infection to others by following the same personal protective measures mentioned above to protect themselves from being bitten further by other mosquitoes and then those mosquitoes biting other individuals and so on.
 Individuals with symptoms of Zika, dengue or chikungunya should visit a healthcare center.